Skyscraper-scraping shelf cloud

 Few things compare to capturing a shelf cloud invading the city.
 The otherworldly-ness of this cloud formation’s texture, shape, and moody light makes for truly unique scenes.
 Especially when it dwarfs Chicago’s skyline.
 And their rarity makes them especially satisfying to catch.
 People have asked me how I catch them, so I tried to answer that question in following post.

-This past Sunday (June 30th) I captured the lead-in photo from the 18th Street bridge over Ping Tom Park.
+On June 30, 2019 I captured the lead-in photo from the 18th Street bridge over Ping Tom Park.
 Using my Nikon D800 & Nikkor 24-70 f/2.8, the image settings were; 36mm, ISO 320, f/8, 1/640.
 I used a tripod and a remote release for the sharpest possible photos.
 While shelf clouds look ominous, the structure itself is benign; though gusty winds and drenching rains usually trail closely behind.

 Here’s the most basic description of what’s happening: